 “Clear storage is a must,” said Amanda Walker, a certified nutrition coach who blogs at AWalkMyWay.com.
 “When fruits, vegetables and other food items are visible, their colors can increase your senses, thus increasing the likelihood of their consumption.”

-The mDesign storage bins are designed to organize clutter, contain messes and allow cooks to easily see what’s in the refrigerator and freezer.
-The four-piece storage set comes with an egg holder, condiment caddy and both narrow and wide bins.
+These highly-rated storage bins from Amazon are designed to organize clutter, contain messes and allow cooks to easily see what's in their fridge and freezer.
+The eight-piece set are also uniform in size, making them great for stacking.

-“Lids for pots and pans can be annoying,” said Claudia Sidoti, head chef and recipe developer at the meal delivery service HelloFresh.
+“Lids for pots and pans can be annoying,” said Claudia Sidoti, head chef and recipe developer at meal delivery service HelloFresh.
 “Depending on the size of your kitchen, I like adjustable lid racks that sit inside a cabinet to keep things in order!
 Having them all visible makes it easier to find everything you need to start cooking.”

 The YouCopia rack also stores pans, trays, cutting boards and baking sheets.
-No installation is required.
-Here are some other YouCopia products we love.
+Plus, no installation is required!

 Do you bring in mail and set it on the counter never to be looked at again?
 (TODAY's Dylan Dreyer admits she does the same thing.)

 “The kitchen often ends up being a major clutter zone for mail, magazine recipe tear-outs and even stacks of old newspaper,” said feng shui expert Tisha Morris, author of "Clutter Intervention: How Your Stuff Is Keeping You Stuck."
 “This can quickly lead to a desire to not even go into the kitchen or use it to eat healthier meals and spend time with the family.”